 COSHH is a U.K. legislation requiring employers to take active measures to control substances that are hazardous to the health of employees.
-A key element of adhering to COSHH guidelines is to discover the health hazards arising from chemical storage, exposure and handling.
+A key element of adhering to COSHH guidelines is to discover the health hazards arising from , exposure and handling.
 Then you must decide on how to prevent or reduce potential health risks arising from these chemicals.
 To identify risks and decide on precautions, you will need to conduct a COSHH risk assessment.

 Risks are not just limited to substances labelled as or clearly identified as hazardous.
 Health hazards can arise from chemicals, products containing chemicals, fumes, dusts, vapours, mists, nanotechnology, gases and asphyxiating gases and biological agents.

 Every business is different so it’s important not to copy a risk assessment from another business.
 You need to think through the hazards and measures required for your specific workplace.
 The HSE provide risk assessment examples and templates for a number of different business that you can use as a guide.

 To conduct a COSHH risk assessment, take a walk around your workplace and carefully consider any potential chemical hazards.
 Consider the activities, processes and substances used and whether they could present a health hazard for employees.
 Ask yourself the following questions as you walk around the workplace.

-Are there any areas where employees could be exposed to substances hazardous to their health?
+1. Are there areas where employees could be exposed to substances hazardous to their health?

 Try to identify processes that exude dusts, fumes, vapours, mists or gases.
 Pay particular attention to areas where employees may encounter skin contact with potentially hazardous liquids, pastes and dusts.
 Can you identify any substances with workplace exposure limits (WELs)?